USF-HII/usf-hii.github.io/pages/labdata-standard.md

 A Bundle is a granular unit of ingressed data from a Provider for a Study analogous to a lockbox.

-A Bundle is created by moving one or more Datafolders from a Provider Inbox into a Provider Repository establishing a uniquely namespaced, immutable unit of data at a particular point in time.
+A Bundle is created by moving one or more Folders from a Provider Inbox into a Provider Repository establishing a uniquely namespaced, immutable unit of data at a particular point in time.

 This immutability establishes provenance and simplifies future archiving and replication.